alinaitkin/TrackMaven.github.io/content/so-you-want-another-postgres-database-part-3.md

 effective_cache_size = 100GB
 ```

-And here is an action shot, using `htop`:
+And here is an action shot, using `htop`, with the yellow coloring denoting memory reserved for our cache:
 <center>![](/images/db-usage.png)</center>